1st Mountain Division (Wehrmacht): Eastern Front and Balkans

-In April 1943, the division was posted to Yugoslavia, where it participated in the anti-partisan offensive named Case Black, and later Greece where it took part in anti-partisan operations.
+In April 1943, the division was posted to Yugoslavia, where it participated in the anti-partisan offensive named Operation Schwarz, and later Greece where it took part in anti-partisan operations.
 In November 1943, the division returned to Yugoslavia, where it took part in operations Kugelblitz, Schneesturm, and Waldrausch.
 In March 1944, the division was engaged in Operation Margarethe, the German invasion of Hungary.
 After Operation Rübezahl in Yugoslavia in August 1944, the division took part in defensive fighting against the Red Army in the Belgrade Offensive and suffered severe losses.
 During the operation, the division commander, Generalleutnant Walter Stettner Ritter von Grabenhofen, was killed in action on 17 October 1944 on Avala, a mountain near Belgrade.
 In late November 1944 it was transferred to Baranja, the most endangered sector of the German defense.

 The division was renamed the 1.
 Volks-Gebirgs-Division ("1st People's Mountain Division") in March 1945.
 Its final major operations were during Operation Spring Awakening near Lake Balaton in Hungary against the Soviet 3rd Ukrainian Front.
 Two months later the division surrendered to the Americans in Austria in May 1945.